In this guide we’ll take a look at the best weeding tools on the UK market.

 The following information has been put together to help you work out which will be the best weeding tool for you to use in your garden:

 No Chemicals Required

-Using chemicals is a great way to kill weeds, but even the word ‘chemicals’ starts ringing alarm bells for some people – and perhaps rightly so.
+Using chemicals will often effectively kill weeds, but even the word ‘chemicals’ starts ringing alarm bells for some people – and perhaps rightly so.

-Not only can it add up to be quite expensive to buy chemical products to kill weeds, they can also have negative effects on the environment.
+Not only can it end up quite expensive to buy herbicides, they can also have negative effects on the environment.
 One of the biggest problems is that the chemicals have the potential to remain ‘active’ in the soil for a long time; as a result, they can have adverse effects on bio-organisms, animals, and plant life that weren’t the desired recipients of the product.